Beginner·2 min read

 Install the Pogpin widget

-Add Pogpin to any website in under a minute with a single snippet — no SDK, no build step, no framework lock-in.
+Add Pogpin to any website with one script tag — no SDK, no build step, no framework lock-in.
+It registers a self-contained <pogpin-widget> element.

 Updated Jun 10, 2026